gbtb/MicrosoftDIAddXRefactoring/README.md

 # Microsoft DI AddX Refactoring Provider

-This project provides automated code refactoring, which automatically adds Add(Singleton|Scoped|Transient) from your new class declaration into nearest DI registration point.
+This project provides code refactoring, which automatically adds Add(Singleton|Scoped|Transient) from your new class declaration into nearest DI registration point.
 It could be default ConfigureServices in Startup.cs, or your custom extension method analogous to it.

 ## Prerequisites